 After my car wreck both my hips took a serious beating (serious right hip disloction) So I moved to aiwb to not put pressure on my hip driving, and I found just walking around it put less pressure on me, so after googling I found many LEOs due to the duty belt have had hip replacements at disproportionately large numbers.

-Not to put down LEOs or other weight-challenged people (I'm not exactly slim, myself ), but was this data normalized in any way - I'm specifically thinking of BMI....
+Not to put down LEOs or other weight-challenged people (I'm not exactly slim, myself :p), but was this data normalized in any way - I'm specifically thinking of BMI....
 The most recent issue of Force Science specifically examined the BMI issue, with relation to LEOs.

 My current EDC is a Sig P226 Tacops in a MTAC IWB holster.